debase-v87/YIPS/YIPS/dip-1.md

 SP1 will use a randomized threshold of positive rebases, to inflate part of the supply to the DEBASE/DAI LPs and stabilize the price of DEBASE during positive rebase cycles.

 ## Motivation
 DEBASE is supposed to stabilize towards the target range.
 In line with the vision of Debaseonomics to use stabilizer-pools to stabilize DEBASE price, SP1 will do so in expansion cycles (periods of high number of positive rebases, consecutive or otherwise).
-Since the rewards are revoked when a non-negative rebase is hit, LPS are incentivized to keep price above the upper limit of target range.
+Since the rewards are revoked when a non-negative rebase is hit, Liquidity providers are incentivized to keep price above the upper limit of target range.

 ## Technical specification
 SP1 will take in DAI/DEBASE LPs and provide rewards in DEBASE.